-40% Labs and assignments 4 assignments focused on understanding domain data, data transformation, methodology and modeling, evaluation, and final analysis/report.
+- 40% Assignments 4 assignments focused on understanding domain data, data transformation, methodology and modeling, evaluation, and final analysis/report.
 Emphasis on practice and application of theories, with R programming.
 20% Final exam Focused on theoretical and conceptual understanding.
-30% Final project A group project on data analytics in a domain of your interest.
+30 % Final project A group project on data analytics in a domain of your interest.
 10% Class participation Online participation, posting relevant questions and responses, exchanges of ideas, with instructor and other students.